Watching videos is fun.

 Videos are grouped by level (beginner, intermediate and advanced).
 In the beginner and intermediate levels, the videos are captioned in Spanish to help you along.

 While LingusTV is based out of Spain, the speakers’ accents are fairly neutral.
 The rate of speech is sometimes relatively rapid, but this will help prepare you for understanding native speakers.

 Beginners will enjoy videos like “Mi rutina” (“My routine”), which teaches you vocabulary about daily routines.

-Intermediate learners will benefit from selections such as “Planes futuros” (“Future plans”), which features lessons on future tense, describing hobbies and more.
+Intermediate learners will benefit from selections such as “Planes futuros” (“Future plans”), which features lessons on the future tense, describing hobbies and more.